facebook/create-react-app/CONTRIBUTING.md

 1. Tag all merged PRs that go into the release with the relevant milestone.
 2. Close the milestone.
 3. In most releases, only `react-scripts` needs to be released.
-If you don’t have any changes to the `global-cli` folder, you don’t need to bump its version or publish it.
+If you don’t have any changes to the `packages/create-react-app` folder, you don’t need to bump its version or publish it (the publish script will publish only changed packages).
-4. Note that files in `global-cli` should be modified with extreme caution.
+4. Note that files in `packages/create-react-app` should be modified with extreme caution.
 Since it’s a global CLI, any version of `create-react-app` (global CLI) including very old ones should work with the latest version of `react-scripts`.
 5. Add an entry to `CHANGELOG.md` detailing what has changed with links to PRs and their authors.
 Use previous entries for inspiration.
 Group changes to `react-scripts` and `create-react-app` separately in the notes, for example like in `0.2.0` release notes.
 6. Make sure to include “Migrating from ...” instructions for the previous release.
 Often you can copy and paste them.
 7. After merging the changelog update, create a GitHub Release with the same text.
 See previous Releases for inspiration.
-8. If you are releasing updates to the `create-react-app` CLI (likely not), go to `global-cli`, bump the version in `package.json` and run `npm publish` in that folder.
-9. If you are releasing updates to `react-scripts` (most likely!), bump the version in `package.json`. **Do not run `npm publish`.
-Instead, run `sh tasks/release.sh`.**
+8. **Do not run `npm publish`.
+Instead, run `npm run publish`.**
-10. Wait for a long time, and it will get published.
+9. Wait for a long time, and it will get published.
 Don’t worry that it’s stuck.
 It will bundle dependencies into a single tarball before publishing for faster installs.
+In the end the publish script will prompt for versions before publishing the packages.

 Make sure to test the released version!
-If you want to be extra careful, you can publish a prerelease by running `sh tasks/release.sh --tag next` instead of `sh tasks/release.sh`.
+If you want to be extra careful, you can publish a prerelease by running `npm run publish -- --tag next` instead of `npm run publish`.

 ------------